-Household eligible is equivalent to the number of households at/below 200% of the Federal poverty level + those who receive Medicaid or govt medical assistance.
-Supplemental Security Income, Public Assistance, or SNAP benefits, see methodology here.
-Data as of Oct 2022 Households alignity but ped ped page of household and page in the page of the page

-2. Households eligible yet not enrolled calculated.
+- Household eligible is equivalent to the number of households at/below 200% of the Federal poverty level + those who receive Medicaid or govt medical assistance, Supplemental Security Income, Public Assistance, or SNAP benefits, see methodology here.
+Data as of Oct 2022 - Households eligible yet not enrolled calculated.
 Source of household enrolled is USAC ACP Enrollment and Claims Tracker, Dec 2022

 Figure 14.
 The map on the left shows the number of households that are eligible for ACP in Illinois by county.
-This map can be compared to the map on the right, which shows the number of households that are eligible but not currently enrolled in ACP by county365
+This map can be compared to the map on the right, which shows the number of households that are eligible but not currently enrolled in ACP by county

 Comparatively, the Northeast region has the highest population density in the state and the lowest percentage of households that are eligible for ACP, at 36%.
 Among these households, a considerable number have not enrolled.
 Specifically, 74% of households in Cook County have not enrolled (representing 640,000 households).
-In DuPage County, the percentage is 85% (65,000 households); in Lake County, 82% (58,000 households); in Kane County, 84% (47,000 households), and in Will County, 78% of eligible households (45,000) have not enrolled.366 The number of unenrolled, eligible households in these five counties represents 45% of the total number of eligible households in the state.367
+In DuPage County, the percentage is 85% (65,000 households); in Lake County, 82% (58,000 households); in Kane County, 84% (47,000 households), and in Will County, 78% of eligible households (45,000) have not enrolled.
+The number of unenrolled, eligible households in these five counties represents 45% of the total number of eligible households in the state.
+The state of eligible households in the state.